swadeshi/decentralized-web-primer/curriculum/distributed-data/modules/building-dags/index.md

 ## Conceptual Framework

-_Explain_: A Merkle DAG is a tree of Cryptographic hashes.
-What does that mean and why is it useful?
+A Merkle DAG is a tree of Cryptographic hashes.
+This module shows What that means and why it's useful.

 ## Learning Objectives

-* What does it mean to calculate a Hash Digest of content (ie. SHA1 or md5)
+* Explain what it means to calculate a Hash Digest of content (ie. SHA1 or md5)
+* Create Hash Digests for any digital content
-* How can we use them to verify data integrity?
+* Explain how we use Hash Digests to verify the integrity of content
-* What is a Hash Tree (aka Merkle DAG) and why is it useful?
-* Why do we call Hash Trees "Merkle DAGs"?
+* Define the term "Merkle DAG"
+* Draw the general structure of Merkle DAGs

 ## Activities